Living in New Zealand

 For many occupations, such as those in the medical, education and architectural fields, you will be required to register with a New Zealand occupational registration body in order to legally undertake employment.
 Immigration New Zealand has a list of New Zealand occupational registration bodies.
 Further qualifications, such as those for accountants, can be assessed by the New Zealand Qualifications Authority (NZQA).

 Entry and residence requirements

 You do not need a visa to travel to New Zealand for a holiday.
 British citizens receive a visa on entry.
 You cannot work or study while in New Zealand unless you apply for a special visa.
 On arrival you may be asked to provide evidence of funds to support your stay and a return or onward ticket.
-If you are a visitor your passport should be valid for three months after the date you depart New Zealand.
+If you are a visitor your passport should be valid for one month after the date you depart New Zealand.
 If you are transiting another country en route to or from New Zealand, you should check the entry requirements for that country.

 Most state benefits are only available to people with permanent residency or citizenship.
 Some benefits are available to holders of work visas for two years or more.
 Details of residency requirements are on the Work and Income (WINZ) website.

 For information on getting your UK pension in New Zealand, please contact the International Pension Centre.

 Driving licences and vehicles

 If you have a UK driver’s licence, or an international driving permit (IDP), you can drive in New Zealand for a maximum of one year.
 By law you must always have your licence with you when you’re driving.
 You’ll only be able to drive the same types of vehicles you’re licensed to drive in the UK.
 The minimum legal age to rent a car in New Zealand is 25 years.